Pathophysiology of Osteoporosis

 To minimize fracture incidence, consideration should be given to stopping bisphosphonates (a bisphosphonate holiday) after about

-3 to 5 years of use in patients with osteoporosis (by DXA scan) but few or no other risk factors for bone loss (3 years for IV zoledronic acid and 5 years for oral bisphosphonates)
+3 to 5 years of use in patients with osteoporosis (by DXA scan) but few or no other risk factors for bone loss Risk Factors Osteoporosis is a progressive metabolic bone disease that decreases bone mineral density (bone mass per unit volume), with deterioration of bone structure.
+Skeletal weakness leads to fractures... read more (3 years for IV zoledronic acid and 5 years for oral bisphosphonates)

 Intermittent cessation of bisphosphonate treatment (drug holiday), as well as initiation and duration of therapy, depend on patient risk factors such as age, comorbidities, prior fracture history, DXA scan results, and fall risk.
 The drug holiday is 1 year or longer.
 Patients on a bisphosphonate holiday should be closely monitored for a new fracture or accelerated bone loss evident on a DXA scan, especially after being off therapy for 2 years or more.

-During therapy with an antiresorptive drug, such as a bisphosphonate, bone turnover is suppressed as evidenced by low fasting N-telopeptide cross-links (< 40 nmol/L) or C-telopeptide cross-links.
+During therapy with an antiresorptive drug, such as a bisphosphonate, bone turnover is suppressed as evidenced by low serum or urinary levels of (fasting) N-telopeptide cross-links (< 40 nmol/L) or C-telopeptide cross-links.
 These markers may remain low for ≥ 2 years off drug therapy.
 In untreated patients, an increase in levels of bone turnover markers, particularly with higher levels, indicates an increased risk of fracture.
 However, it is not clear whether levels of bone turnover markers should be used as criteria for when to start or end a drug holiday.

 Intranasal salmon calcitonin should not regularly be used for treating osteoporosis.
 Salmon calcitonin may provide short-term analgesia after an acute fracture, such as a painful vertebral fracture, due to an endorphin effect.
 It has not been shown to reduce fractures.

 Raloxifene is a selective estrogen receptor modulator (SERM Selective estrogen receptor modulators (SERMS) Menopause is physiologic or iatrogenic cessation of menses (amenorrhea) due to decreased ovarian function.
 Manifestations may include hot flushes, night sweats, sleep disruption, and genitourinary... read more ) that may be appropriate for treatment of osteoporosis in women who cannot take bisphosphonates.
 It is given orally once daily and reduces vertebral fractures by about 50% but has not been shown to reduce hip fractures.
 Raloxifene does not stimulate the uterus and antagonizes estrogen effects in the breast.
 It has been shown to reduce the risk of invasive breast cancer.
-Raloxifene has been associated with an increased risk of thromboembolism.
+Raloxifene may increase risk of thromboembolism.

 Denosumab is a monoclonal antibody against RANKL (receptor activator of nuclear factor kappa-B ligand) and reduces bone resorption by osteoclasts.
 Denosumab may be helpful in patients not tolerant of or unresponsive to other therapies or in patients with impaired renal function.
 This drug has been found to have a good safety profile at 10 years of therapy.
 Denosumab is contraindicated in patients with hypocalcemia because it can cause calcium shifts that result in profound hypocalcemia and adverse effects such as tetany.
 Osteonecrosis of the jaw Osteonecrosis of the Jaw (ONJ) Osteonecrosis of the jaw is an oral lesion involving bare mandibular or maxillary bone.
 It may cause pain or may be asymptomatic.
 Diagnosis is by the presence of exposed bone for at least 8... read more and atypical femoral fractures have been rarely reported in patients taking denosumab.

 Patients taking denosumab should not undergo a drug holiday because stopping this drug may cause a rapid loss in bone mineral density and, importantly, increase the risk of fractures, particularly vertebral fractures, sometimes multiple.
-If and when denosumab is discontinued, transition to a bisphosphonate such as IV zoledronic acid should be considered for a year or more, depending upon ongoing risk of fracture.
+If and when denosumab is discontinued, transition to a bisphosphonate such as IV zoledronic acid should be considered for at least a year and longer if there is ongoing risk of fracture.

 Anabolic agents include teriparatide (synthetic PTH [PTH1-34]) and abaloparatide (a human PTH analog that binds to PTH type 1 receptor).
 They are given daily by subcutaneous injection and increase bone mass, stimulate new bone formation, and reduce the risk of fractures.
 Patients taking an anabolic agent should have a creatinine clearance > 35 mL/minute.
-Romosozumab Preserving bone mass Osteoporosis is a progressive metabolic bone disease that decreases bone mineral density (bone mass per unit volume), with deterioration of bone structure.
-Skeletal weakness leads to fractures... read more , the monoclonal antibody against sclerostin, has anabolic as well as antiresorptive effects.
+Romosozumab Antiresorptive drugs , the monoclonal antibody against sclerostin, has anabolic as well as antiresorptive effects.

 These three anabolic agents (teriparatide, abaloparatide, and romosozumab) are generally indicated for patients who have the following characteristics: